Planning control areas

 • J S Battye Library, Level 3 Alexander Library Building, Perth Cultural Centre

-PCA 153 - Canning Highway (Applecross, Como) - City of Melville and City of South Perth - Aug 2020
+PCA 153 - Canning Highway (Applecross & Como) - 28 August 2020

-The Minister for Planning has granted approval to the declaration of a planning control area over land for Canning Highway (Applecross, Como) as shown on Western Australian Planning Commission (WAPC) plans number 1.7970, 1.7971, 1.7972, 1.7973 and 1.7974.
+The Minister for Planning has granted approval to the declaration of a planning control area over land for Canning Highway (Applecross & Como) as shown on Western Australian Planning Commission (WAPC) plans number 1.7970, 1.7971, 1.7972, 1.7973 and 1.7974.

 Purpose

 The purpose of the planning control area is for widening and upgrading of Canning Highway.
-The WAPC considers that the planning control area is required over the whole of the property to ensure that no development occurs on this land which might prejudice this purpose until it may be reserved it for Primary Regional Roads purposes in the Metropolitan Region Scheme.
+The WAPC considers that the planning control area is required over the whole of the property to ensure that no development occurs on this land which might prejudice this purpose until it may be reserved it for Primary Regional Roads purposes in the Metropolitan Region Scheme,

-Duration and effects
+Duration and Effect

 A person shall not commence and carry out development in a planning control area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.